Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Discussion

-The magnetic Love numbers in this paper can be compared to their $F(R)$ counterparts because $F(R)$ theory and scalar-tensor theory are mathematically similar.
-When calculating tidal Love numbers a difference arises in part due to the behavior of the scalar field at infinity.
-In $F(R)$ theory, the scalar field and its derivative go to zero at infinity, and the tidal deformability can be evaluated at some distance away from the neutron star where both the scalar field and its derivative are sufficiently small.
-This is different from scalar-tensor theories considered in this paper where the scalar field asymptotically approaches a constant.
-Additionally, the coupling function differs between theories with $A(\vp) \propto e^{\alpha \vp}$ in $F(R)$.
+The magnetic Love numbers in this paper can be compared to their $f(R)$ counterparts because $f(R)$ theory and scalar-tensor theory are mathematically similar.
+Differences arise when calculating the tidal Love numbers in part due to the behavior of the scalar field at infinity.
+In $f(R)$ theory, the scalar field and its derivative go to zero at infinity, and the tidal deformability can be evaluated at some distance away from the neutron star where both the scalar field and its derivative are sufficiently small.
+This is different from the scalar-tensor theories considered in this paper where the scalar field asymptotically approaches a constant.
+Additionally, the coupling function differs between theories with $A(\vp) \propto e^{\alpha \vp}$ in $f(R)$.
 Despite this, the perturbation equations inside the star should agree when the correct substitutions for $A(\vp)$ and $\alpha(\vp)$ have been made because they are mathematically similar.
-However, our perturbation equation differs from Eq.
-(23) in \cite{Yazadjiev_2018}.
-Comparing the tidal Love numbers themselves, shown in \cref{fig:odd-parity}, with the results from \cite{Yazadjiev_2018}, it is clear that the qualitative features seem to agree, with the deviation from \ac{GR} increasing with compactness.
-However, the difference between \ac{GR} and scalar-tensor theory are smaller than those between \ac{GR} and $F(R)$, at least for physically allowed values of $\beta$ and $\vp_{\infty}$.
+However, our perturbation equation differs from Eq.(23) in \cite{Yazadjiev_2018} by a negative sign.
+Comparing the tidal Love numbers themselves, shown in \cref{fig:odd-parity}, with the results from \cite{Yazadjiev_2018}, it is clear that the qualitative features are consistent, with the deviation from \ac{GR} increasing with compactness.
+However, the difference between \ac{GR} and scalar-tensor theory are smaller than those between \ac{GR} and $f(R)$, at least for physically allowed values of $\beta$ and $\vp_{\infty}$.

 This paper also includes the even parity tidal Love numbers and tidal deformabilities.
 The $\ell = 2$ electric tidal Love numbers in scalar-tensor theory were initially presented in \cite{Pani_2014} in the context of the so-called ``I-Love-Q" relations.
-The methods in this paper differ significantly from \cite{Pani_2014}.
+The methods in this paper differ significantly from those in \cite{Pani_2014}.